Cinnamon18/GBARhythmGame/README.md

 ## Build instructions
 Try playing the .gba.
 If that doesn't work, you should only need a simple `make emu` to run.
 However, I could be mistaken.
 If so, check HW10.pdf for instructions.

+### Attribution
+The honk pixel was borrowed from here: http://pixelyni.tumblr.com/post/153392807829/more-love-live-pixels-this-time-its-all-the.
+I confess, I haven't explicitly sought permission.
+Mostly because this is a small school assignment and I very much doubt any other human will ever play this game.